It is our hope you will never need this page, but in case you do, we are here to help. Below are some helpful troubleshooting tips.

 - You only have one version of Minecraft: Education Edition installed

 - Ensure Minecraft.AdalServer.exe can run while logging in

 If you are able to connect to a multiplayer game but start to see decreased performance as more players join your game you can try:

 - Looking at your network speed and ensuring the amount of players is not overloading your network

-- Turning down the render speed to 4 chunks and turning off fancy graphics on the host world
+- Turn down the render speed to 4 chunks

 Finding your IP in Minecraft: Education Edition